 The artistic abstract graphic on the subject of trains can be transformed by changing the LED RGB light.
 For each light tone the graphic modifies neutralizing other colors.
 The graphical image begins to move and changes with light; this can be used statically or dynamically, depending on the event.

-Project Team: Oliver Kupfner.
+Other Details: Project Team: Oliver Kupfner.
 Dominik Gladik, Harald Glanz, Jörg Kindermann, Martin Lesjak, Michael Petar, Paul Plankensteiner